 Palo Alto, California-based data behavior analytics provider Cyberhaven closed a $13 million Series A round co-led by Vertex Ventures and Costanoa Ventures, with participation from Crane Venture Partners.

-Today's issue includes events affecting Australia, China, France, Germany, India, Iran, Israel, Democratic People's Republic of Korea, Republic of Korea, Russia, Spain, Sweden, Switzerland, United Kingdom, United States
+Today's issue includes events affecting Australia, China, France, Germany, India, Iran, Israel, Democratic People's Republic of Korea, Republic of Korea, Russia, Spain, Sweden, Switzerland, United Kingdom, and United States.

 Research Saturday is up.
 In this week's episode, "Targeting routers to hit gaming servers," we hear from researchers at Palo Alto Networks' Unit 42, who have outlined attacks on home and small-business routers.
 These attacks take advantage of known vulnerabilities to incorporate the routers into botnets, which are ultimately used to attack gaming servers.
 Jen Miller-Osborn is Deputy Director of Threat Intelligence for Palo Alto Networks' Unit 42, and she joins us to share their findings.